Code-Institute-Submissions/memorygame-5/test.md

 ## How Responsiveness Was Tested
 I investigated the responsiveness of the website by utilizing the Google Chrome extension to establish that the site was receptive to all device sizes; mobiles, tablets and monitors.
 The responsiveness of the web game was futher tested by using [amiresponsive.is](http://ami.responsivedesign.is/).
-Image results below:
-(/assets/img/testingimgs/responsivedisplay.PNG)

 ### Issues Encountered with Responsiveness during design:
 #### GameBoard
 Initally the gameboard grid wasn't responding to mobile size devices.
 This was an oversight on my part by setting the height and width dimensions too large.
 I resolved this issue by using VW and VH as the measurements and setting a max-height and max-width.